CutOffFrequency/Cyclist/README.md

 Each node references a next and previous node via the `next` and `previous` properties.

 New lists can be instantiated with or without data.
-Thee following approaches are extensionally equivalent.
+The following approaches are extensionally equivalent.

 ```
 // instantiating an empty list first